Time Management Tools for the Hardworking Woman

 Let me know in the comments!
 I’ll be working on automating blog stuff, planning days ahead, and saying no this week!

-These two books were instrumental in getting my time under control!
+These two books clearly explained more tools for time management.
 I HIGHLY recommend them!

 - 168 Hours: You Have More Time Than You Think by Laura Vanderkam

 - I Know How She Does It: How Successful Women Make The Most of Their Time by Laura Vanderkam

 - Design Your Life With A 5 Year Plan